Distributed Precoding for Cell-free Massive MIMO in O-RAN: A Multi-agent Deep Reinforcement Learning Framework: Introduction

-In this paper, we propose a distributed precoding framework for cell-free massive MIMO.
-We propose a multi-agent DRL framework that operates across different timescales to determine the precoding matrices efficiently.
-The main contributions of this paper are as follows: \begin{itemize} \item We formulate an optimization problem for maximizing the aggregate throughput while guaranteeing the minimum data rate requirements of the users.
+\begin{rev} In this paper, we propose a distributed precoding framework for cell-free massive MIMO.
+First, we propose a precoding optimization algorithm for cell-free massive MIMO with coherent joint transmission.
+We then use the communication-domain expert knowledge from the optimization algorithm and propose a multi-agent DRL framework that operates across different timescales to determine the precoding matrices efficiently.
+Here, the expert knowledge corresponds to using the insights from optimization-based methods to guide and improve the performance of data-driven models. \end{rev} The main contributions of this paper are as follows: \begin{itemize} \item We formulate an optimization problem for maximizing the aggregate throughput while guaranteeing the minimum data rate requirements of the users.
 The formulated problem is nonconvex.
 We reformulate it as an equivalent WMMSE problem.
 Since the O-RUs collaboratively serve each user, their precoding matrices are coupled and cannot be determined independently.
 We apply the BCD approach to determine the precoding matrices iteratively. \item The iterative algorithm is computationally intensive as it involves multiple matrix inversions and requires many iterations to converge.
 To address this issue, we propose a multi-agent DRL framework, where a DRL agent is assigned to each user.
 Instead of directly learning the high-dimensional precoding matrices, each agent learns to determine a set of low-dimensional intermediate variables.
 These variables are used in the final update equation of the iterative algorithm to obtain the precoding matrices. \item We utilize the hierarchical architecture of O-RAN and decompose the proposed precoding framework into multiple stages.
 Each stage has a different timescale.
 Different RAN nodes are assigned to handle different stages.
 This reduces the computational load at the O-DUs and enables real-time precoding.
 At the non-RT RIC, rApps are responsible for training the DNNs and updating the parameters of the DRL agents.
 The near-RT RIC hosts the xApps, which are used to determine the user-specific intermediate variables.
 The outputs are then forwarded to the dApps at the O-DUs to determine the final precoding matrices in a distributed manner at each RT loop.
 The proposed framework uses limited information exchange among O-DUs to mitigate interference. \item Extensive simulations are carried out under different numbers of users, O-RUs, and transmit antennas.
-Results show that the proposed framework can achieve up to $24.42\%$ and $35.75\%$ higher aggregate throughput when compared with distributed regularized zero-forcing (D-RZF) and the WMMSE algorithm, respectively.
-The proposed framework achieves similar performance when compared with the centralized regularized zero-forcing (C-RZF).
+Results show that the proposed framework can achieve up to $24.4\%$ and $35.8\%$, and $50.2\%$ higher aggregate throughput when compared with distributed regularized zero-forcing (D-RZF), the WMMSE algorithm, and the end-to-end DRL algorithm, respectively.
+The proposed framework achieves similar performance when compared with the centralized regularized zero-forcing (C-RZF) scheme.
 We also evaluate the signaling overhead on the E2 interface for different numbers of users, cluster sizes, and transmit antennas.
-Due to its distributed nature, the proposed framework reduces the load on the E2 interface by up to $99.81\%$ when compared with the centralized RZF scheme.
+Due to its distributed nature, the proposed framework reduces the load on the E2 interface by up to $99.81\%$ when compared with the C-RZF scheme.
 Results from the computational complexity analysis show that the proposed framework scales efficiently with the number of users and O-RUs.
 Furthermore, the proposed framework can dynamically adapt to the changes in the data rate requirements.
 Finally, we evaluate the performance of the proposed framework under imperfect CSI and show that it achieves higher aggregate throughput than the centralized method in the presence of severe channel estimation error. \end{itemize}